-The total pension liabilities in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions for the Miscellaneous CalPERS plan:
+The total pension liabilities in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions for the Miscellaneous CalPERS plan:

 Miscellaneous Plan

 Valuation Date June 30, 2021

 Measurement Date June 30, 2022

-Actuarial Cost Method Entry-Age Normal in accordance with the requirements of
+Actuarial Cost Method Entry Age Actuarial Cost Method

-GASB Statement No. 68

 Actuarial Assumptions:

-Discount Rate 7.15%
+Discount Rate 6.90%

-Inflation 2.50%
+Inflation 2.30%

-Salary Increases Varies by Entry Age and Service
+SalaryIncreases Varies by entry age and service

-Mortality Rate Table (1) Derived using CalPERS' Membership Data for all Funds
+Mortality Rate Table (1) Derived using CalPERS' membership data for all funds

+Post Retirement Benefit Increase The lesser of contract COLA or 2.30% until Purchasing Power Protection Allowance floor on purchasing power applies, 2.30%

 (1) The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from
+The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
+Preretirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website.